LearnOnDemandSystems/docs/tms/tms-administrators/miscellaneous/use-survey-or-assessment.md

+---
+title: "Do I want to use a survey or an assessment?"
+isPublished: true
+---

 # Do I want to use a survey or an assessment?

 Surveys and assessments are both means to ask questions of a user.